 Within the clinical trial, both quantitative and qualitative data is collected through examination by a trained healthcare professional who records clinical signs (observed by the healthcare professional) and symptoms (reported by the patient).
 A standardized scoring system known as the Sports Concussion Assessment Tool (SCAT 5) is implemented as an optimum scoring system for assessment and is necessary to determine the efficacy of the product.

 The goal of the trial is to determine if the treatment can help a student-athlete, or accident-inflicted person recover from a concussion.
 Cooling therapy has been around for hundreds of years and is the standard initial care used to protect the brain in several health emergencies such as cardiac arrest, certain types of heart attacks, and more.
 Our mission is to add concussions to that list, and our vision is to be the first in the world to develop a safe and effective therapy for the treatment of concussions.

-The cooling device is light-weight, portable, and designed to be used in a variety of clinical settings – from the Emergency Room to the doctor’s office and beyond.
+The cooling device is lightweight, portable, and designed to be used in a variety of clinical settings – from the Emergency Room to the doctor’s office and beyond.
 The user interface is intuitive and can be operated by a variety of healthcare personnel – including a certified athletic trainer.
-It is designed to be easy to use, and efficient for trainers to treat injured players on and off the field and are trained to recognize concussions under the guidance of a physician.
+It is designed to be easy to use, and efficient for a variety of providers to treat injured athletes on and off the field and are trained to recognize the signs and symptoms of concussions under the guidance of a physician.